We are the beach cleaning arm of Newquay Marine Group and a project supported by Keep Britain Tidy.

 - To remove marine litter from our local beaches.

-- To educate and raise awareness members, locals and tourists around the pressures the marine environment faces due to marine debris.
+- To engage NMG members, local residents and tourists and raise awareness around the pressures the marine environment faces due to marine debris.

 - To run projects that tackle these issues.